Reflection, Reconciliation

 “...Because I’m bi and drunk and they’ll have me?”
 Kato replied, raising an eyebrow.
 “It’s fucking whatever, ya know, I’ve been camming a few months anyway—”

-‘Camming?’”
+“‘Camming?’”
 Anarchy interrupted, “What, you mean like, camwhoring?
-For men?”
+For men?
+That’s what you’ve been up to, locking yourself in the room all the time?”
 He couldn’t keep the disgust from his tone, and neither it nor his shift to distance himself from Kato went unnoticed.

 “Yeah, for men.
 So what?
 How the fuck are you homophobic?”
 Kato snapped, letting his chair fall back onto all four legs with a sharp clack.